Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/troubleshooting-push.md

 ## Pass the Push Identifier to the SDK

 The `setPushIdentifier` API sets the device token for push notifications in the SDK.
-This will result in multiple calls to the necessary Adobe servers to associate the user with the push token.
+This results in multiple calls to the necessary Adobe servers to associate the user with the push token.

 {% hint style="info" %}
 If the current SDK privacy status is `optedout`, the push identifier will not be set.